 AddDrinkCommandParser

-first obtains the values corresponding to the prefixes n/
+first extracts values corresponding to the prefixes n/

 , p/